Firewall Access Reference

 When a browser makes an HTTP request to a domain and that domain returns a page, that page is the origin domain.
 Any scripts running in that page are allowed to make additional requests back to the origin domain only.
 If a script attempts to make a request to, or load resources from a different domain, the response is normally blocked to prevent the script from gaining access to other sites you visited.

 If your API is located behind a firewall that prevents inbound requests, the API is unreachable.
-You won’t be able to use API Console, API Designer, or API Notebook unless you properly set up CORS (Cross-Origin Resource Sharing) to allow users and/or client requests to access the tools whose resources are located outside your origin domain.
+You won’t be able to use API Console, API Designer, or API Notebook unless you use the Anypoint Platform Cross-Origin Resource Sharing (CORS) policy to allow users and/or client requests to access the tools whose resources are located outside your origin domain.

 Alternatively, for testing purposes, you can use one of the following ways to avoid same-origin restriction: